-Another relevant example is the Interactive visual Grounding of Referring ExpreSSions (INGRESS) framework proposed by \citet{shridhar2020ingress}.
+Another relevant example is the INteractive visual Grounding of Referring ExpreSSions (INGRESS) framework proposed by \citet{shridhar2020ingress}.
 INGRESS is a robot that executes instructions to pick and place items (in the environment) in natural language.
-The system can ground referring expressions, i.e. recognising dialogues or references to objects and their relationship from images and natural language inputs, and may also ask questions for interactive clarification of unclear referential expressions.
+The system can ground referring expressions, i.e., recognizing dialogues or references to objects and their relationship from images and natural language inputs.
+It may also ask questions for interactive clarification of unclear referential expressions.
 It uses a two-stage long short-term memory (LSTM) framework to establish visual representations of objects and link them to input language expressions to identify the candidate referred-to-objects.

 Some other relevant contributions are the gestural-deictic reference by \citet{kranstedt2005incremental} and the haptic-ostensive reference by \citet{foster2008the}, in which the authors argue that a multimodal reference involving manipulation actions with the objects would provide a richer referring approach for conversational partners in situated dialogue.
-They suggest that a fully-elaborated linguistic reference may not always be necessary between conversational partners.
+They suggested that a fully elaborated linguistic reference may not always be necessary between conversational partners.

-\subsection{Explanation Communication Techniques in Application Scenarios}
+\subsection{Explanation Communication Techniques In Application Scenarios}

-In summary, explanation communication techniques are grouped by explanatory forms: visualization, numerical, verbal, and textual.
-This section summarizes some of the explanation communication techniques used in application scenarios.